Anne-Hunt/fs-journal/journal/02/questions.md

 08. Instead of writing everything to the console, what is a better way to debug your code?

     > | Using breakpoints allows you to examine chunks of code and not huge pieces.
-Testing in small pieces functions similarly helping you isolate the problem. |
+Testing in small pieces functions similarly helping you isolate the problem.
+Also the debugger allows you to see where your code fails because it pauses the script at the error and allows you to troubleshoot it.|

 09. What is the difference between a `primitive` value and a `reference` value?